Search

 Author: Johan Berger | Published: 2016 | Pages: 256

 Growth hacking is known for its low (or no) budget potential.
 Startups and small businesses are not the Big 5 Tech; they are not even close in terms of money, connections, or operation.
 Yet companies like Dropbox, Airbnb, and Dollar Shave Club managed to grow without spending millions on promotion and advertising.
 Their little secret?
-Word-of-mouth marketing is a big component of growth marketing.
+Word-of-mouth marketing is a big component of growth and D2C marketing.

 Jon Berger, the author of the book, delves into human psychology and the world of ideas.
 He demystifies virality and investigates what makes things popular.
 According to Jon, there are 6 basic principles that define virality and the science behind word-of-mouth.
 Whether you are a content writer, a copywriter, or most kinds of ‘writer’, or you are working for any media, including social, or looking for ways to make your product or idea catch on, Contagious is the go-to place.